 Summer Insurance Coverage for Graduate Research Assistants (GRAs)

-If you’re not employed in a benefits-eligible position during the summer months, you may be eligible for COBRA continuation coverage ue to the change in your employment status.
-Review the COBRA Continuation Coverage & Privileges page to learn about the 60-day enrollment deadline, enrollment process and cost.
+If you are not employed in a benefits eligible position during the summer months, you may be eligible for COBRA continuation coverage due to the change in your employment status.
+Review the COBRA webpage.
 You also may be able to purchase coverage through the Student Health Insurance plan.
 Please contact the Student Health Insurance plan provider directly for more information.

-Even if you are not sure you will have benefits-eligible employment in the fall, beginning September 1, it is best to make your Annual Enrollment elections.
+Even if you are not sure you will have benefits eligible employment in the fall, it is best to make Annual Enrollment elections.
 You will not be able to make changes to your coverage if you fail to make elections and return to work on September 1.

-If you're a benefits-eligible graduate student academic employee, we recommend that you attend the New Employee Orientation (login to UTLearn, search New Employee Welcome and Orientation).
-This is a free class and is offered every Monday morning.
-You will have the opportunity to ask questions and get information about your insurance options.
+If you're a benefits eligible graduate student academic employee, we recommend that you attend the New Employee Welcome and Orientation (login to UTLearn, search New Employee Welcome and Orientation).
+This is a free class offered every Monday morning and you will have the opportunity to ask questions and obtain information about your insurance options.